Maine students call for action on gun control at rallies across the state

 Jasper McGill in Orono called the mass shooting “an extremely tragic event” that became a rallying cry for students around the country to demand tighter gun laws.

-“As horrible as the Parkland shooting was, it has given us a platform to stand on a way to fight back,” she said.
+“As horrible as the Parkland shooting was, it has given us a platform to stand on a way to fight back,” he said.
 “Since Columbine there have been dozens of shootings in schools each of which has ended with our leaders giving us their thoughts and prayers.
 How much more will it take before they realize that no one wants their thoughts and prayers.
 We want our lives.”

 In Washington, D.C., protesters claim that the youth leadership of this initiative is what will set it apart from previous attempts to enact stronger gun-control legislation.